 Chevron seeks to grow its core areas, build new legacy positions and commercialize its natural gas resource base while growing a high-impact global natural gas business, and investing in profitable renewable energy and energy efficiency businesses.

-Streamlining its gas businesses, in 2013 the company consolidating the supply and trading functions into a single supply and trading group within Chevron’s Gas and Midstream organization.
+Streamlining its businesses, in 2015 the company agreed to sell its 50% stake in Caltex Australia.
+In 2013 the company consolidated the supply and trading functions into a single supply and trading group within Chevron’s Gas and Midstream organization.

 Mergers and Acquisitions